Taken: The Search for Sophie Parker

 Taken: The Search for Sophie Parker is a 2013 American made-for-television film directed by Don Michael Paul and stars Julie Benz, Amy Bailey and Naomi Battrick.
-The film borrowed the themes and similarities in the Taken franchise, particularly Taken and Taken 2.
+The film borrowed significantly from Taken and Taken 2.
 It premiered on September 21, 2013, on Lifetime.

 Premise

 After her daughter is abducted in Russia, an NYPD detective goes out to find and save her from the kidnappers.